nsunami/postreview/content/post/targeted-memory-reactivation-during-sleep-improves-next-day-problem-solving.md

 ## Strong and weak points

-The strongest part of the paper
+The strongest part of the paper is its methodology.
+The authors have implemented a very sophisticated and demanding procedure that allowed them to achieve a very unusual goal - to direct the mental activity of a person that is not fully conscious.

-The weakest part of the paper
+The weakest part of the paper potentially lies in the design.
+As it stands now there is no way to disambiguate the effect of sleep from the effect of delayed cueing.
+In other words, one could speculate that if participants were reminded of the unsolved problems (via sound cues) during the wakeful hours (e.g. in the evening after the first session) - they would have had similar boost in the solution rate next day.
+Adding the wakeful cueing control condition in the follow-up studies would allows us to disambiguate these 2 effects.

 ## Forward Thinking Questions